neilm-fourjs/dynFoodMenu/README.md

 Those modules can be used by the frontend program and by the backend web services to handle data access via a database connection or via the published web services depending on the need.

+## Web Services
+The web services are REST based, there are two versions, on is using 'scope' based authentification.

 ## Custom GBC build on Linux.
 This assumes you have installed the GBC Prerequisites and have downloaded the current GBC project zip file and either placed it in a folder of ~/FourJs_Downloads/GBC or have set GBCPROJECTDIR to the folder containing that zip file.
 ```